A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Time-Saving Services

-I've talked about this before when I wrote a post about grocery delivery service, but spending money to save me time and grief on something I don't love to do is one of the best luxuries.
-Best of all for the true minimalist, these do not take up any physical space.
+I've talked about this before when I wrote a post about grocery delivery service, but saving time and grief on something you don't love to do is one of the best gifts.
+For the true minimalist, these do not really take up any physical space.

 Okay, I'm DONE.